piyuo/flutter_appkit/CONTRIBUTING.md

 A: **Use Visual Studio Code's Git Graph extension**.
 It provides a visual interface where you can:
 1. Right-click on main's latest commit → "Reset current branch to this Commit" → "Soft"
 2. This keeps all your changes but cleans the commit history
-3. Create new meaningful commits with proper messages
+3. Create new meaningful commits with proper messages and issue numbers
 4. Force push with lease to update your branch

 This is much more intuitive than interactive rebase for beginners.

-**Q: Why is commit cleanup so important?**
+**Q: Why is the issue number requirement so important?**
-A: Because commits go directly to main branch via rebase-and-merge.
-The main branch history becomes our project's permanent record and is used by release-please for changelog generation.
+A: Issue numbers create **complete traceability** from commits back to requirements.
+When someone reads the main branch history, they can instantly understand:
+- What problem each commit solves
+- Why the change was made
+- Who requested the feature
+- When it was implemented
+- Click directly to the issue for full context

 **Q: What's the difference between "squash all into one" vs "meaningful commits"?**
 A: